by Beth Heller, MS RYT

 Pulling Down the Moon Co-Founder

-There’s really no better time to start yoga than fall in Chicago.
+There’s really no better time to start yoga than summer in Chicago.
 We all know that the summer and fall are the pay-off months: the long, warm days and amazing festivities make up for the chill wind, the snow and the salt stains that define Chicago living the rest of the year.
 Yet despite the upside, buzz-killing “fertility bombs” abound – barefoot babies, preggo’s in sundresses and family-filled block parties conspire to make carefree times care-full.

 Should we just chalk it up as a season lost?
 At Pulling Down the Moon we say absolutely not.
 We should use this beautiful time of year for everything it’s worth, down to the last life-affirming drop.
 And yoga is how it happens.